-round — Round scalars, vectors, matrices, or N-D tensors to the nearest integers, decimal digits, or significant digits.
+round — Round values to nearest integers, decimal places, or significant digits with MATLAB-compatible modes.

-round(X) rounds numeric values to the nearest integers using MATLAB-compatible half-away-from-zero semantics.
-Additional arguments allow rounding to a specified number of decimal digits or significant digits.
+round(X) rounds numeric values to the nearest integers using MATLAB-compatible half-away-from-zero behavior.
+Additional forms support rounding to decimal places or significant digits.

 Syntax